maciejmroz/modern-scala-stack/Readme.md

 (as you would expect).
 They _do not_ automatically run when running tests.

 Technically it is a multi-project build but only because there's separate project for integration tests.
-Standard `test` task contains only unit tests, and `integration/test` should run things like database tests (or whatever you need to have as dependency) - in here it is expected to have Postgres running in Docker container for these tests to complete.
+Standard `test` task contains only small tests, and `integration/test` should run things like database tests (or whatever you need to have as dependency) - in here it is expected to have Postgres running in Docker container for these tests to complete.
+You could use testcontainers library to control that programmatically.

 ## Testing